UPPS 03.01.03 - Allowable Purchases of Awards and Flowers

 Refer to Section 01.07 for IRS regulations regarding achievement awards.

-PROCEDURES FOR PURCHASE AND PAYMENT OF AWARDS, FLOWERS, FOOD, OR REFRESHMENTS
+PROCEDURES FOR PURCHASE AND PAYMENT OF AWARDS AND FLOWERS

-Purchase requisitions are normally required for acquisitions of awards, flowers, food, or refreshments.
-The account manager must approve the purchase and then forward it to the Procurement and Strategic Sourcing office for processing.
+Purchase requisitions are normally required for acquisitions of awards or flowers.
+The account manager must approve the purchase and then forward it to the Procurement and Strategic Sourcing Office for processing.
 The account manager is responsible for reviewing and approving the transaction according to Texas State policy and procedures.

 In extraordinary circumstances in which processing a purchase requisition into a purchase order is not feasible:

-A department may request reimbursement for expenditures if in accordance with Texas State policy and procedures with the completion of the Texas State University Participant/Subsistence Payment Request (AP-2); or
+A department may request reimbursement for expenditures by submitting an e-NPO if it is in accordance with Texas State policy and procedures; or

 REVIEWERS OF THIS UPPS